When Can I Bathe My Puppy?

 How Do I Stop My Puppy Crying At Night?

-You either stay with them all night (for life) or teach them it’s OK to sleep alone.
+You either let them sleep with you all night (for life- some do!) or teach them it’s OK to sleep alone.

 Plan to not get much sleep for the next 3-4 nights.
 You may want to let the neighbours know what you’re doing.